MrLongNight/VjMapper/docs/05-ROADMAP/PROJECT-PHASES.md

 ## Current Status

-The project is currently in **Phase 6: Advanced UI (egui)**.
+The project is currently in **Phase 7: Advanced Show Control**.

+✅ **Phase 6: Advanced UI (egui Migration) – COMPLETED** (2025-12-23)

-## Phase 6: Advanced UI (egui Migration)
+## Phase 6: Advanced UI (egui Migration) – ✅ COMPLETED

-The goal of this phase is to migrate the legacy ImGui interface to a professional, node-based authoring environment using `egui`.
+The goal of this phase was to migrate the legacy ImGui interface to a professional, node-based authoring environment using `egui`.

-### Migration Status
+### Migration Status – ALL COMPLETED ✅

 - [x] **Dashboard Controls** (Quick-access parameters, `dashboard.rs`)
 - [x] **Media Browser** (Asset management, `media_browser.rs`)